denten-books/plain-text/main.md

 When we constrict the image search chronologically to the 21st century, we see these cool-blue images give way to a more varied palette: bright prime greens, yellows, and reds in blocky colors and retro-geometric pixelated shapes.
-Pixels take the place of numbers here--not the small invisible pixels of contemporary computer screens, but the large and boxy pixels that by their very visible boxiness flaunt the digital being of the image.
-Such an image alludes to the time when pixels really did stand out as individual units--the technology not being refined enough to produce the illusion of visual continuity.
+Pixels take the place of numbers here---not the small invisible pixels of contemporary computer screens, but the large and boxy pixels that by their very visible boxiness flaunt the digital being of the image.
+Such an image alludes to the time when pixels really did stand out as individual units---the technology not being refined enough to produce the illusion of visual continuity.
 This *faux* lo-fi aesthetic likely appeals to the romantic nostalgia many feel for the early days of computing, and yet it also works as an assertion of independence